A Florida Native Plant Society Chapter for

 General Meetings

-Our General Meetings are in-person and on Zoom at 7:00pm EST on the 3rd Monday of each month, September through May.
-We first convene for a short business meeting followed by the evening's program.
-After the presentation, the meeting concludes with a moderated Q&A session with the speaker.
-The in-person meetings are held at the Selby Garden downtown campus (1534 Mound Street, Sarasota, FL 34236), and Zoom meeting registration links are provided below .
+Our General Meetings are held in person and on Zoom the 3rd Monday of each month, September through May.
+“Social Hour” begins at 6:30 PM followed by the evening's program at 7 PM.
+After the presentation, the meeting concludes with a Q&A session with the speaker.
+The in-person meetings are held at the Selby Garden Downtown Campus (1534 Mound Street, Sarasota, FL 34236), and Zoom meeting registration links for each meeting are provided below.
 Please register in advance.

 Field Trips